 Improve communications among the WRAP membership by organizing WRAP meetings with input from the TSC and Board and conducting periodic conference calls with the TSC, Work Groups, Board and membership;

-In accordance with the direction of the WRAP Board, maintain a strategic plan and update the Annual Workplan for WRAP Board review and approval; and
+Maintain a strategic plan and update workplans for WRAP Board review and approval, in accordance with the direction of the WRAP Board; and

-In coordination with the TSC, review available funding, WRAP membership needs and prioritized projects to produce reports and white papers outlining future technical needs and needed funding.
+Review available funding, WRAP membership needs, and prioritized projects that provide reports and white papers outlining future technical needs and funding, in coordination with the TSC.

 Administrative Subcommittee on Funding

 The WRAP Board formed a four-member Administrative Subcommittee on Funding in the spring of 2017 to identify funding mechanisms to implement the WRAP Workplan.
 The membership is comprised of one state, one tribal, one local Board Member and one EPA representative.
-WRAP staff and TSC Co-Chairs attend Subcommittee meetings and provide reports and recommendations on funding needs and resources.
-The Subcommittee met regularly in 2017 and was successful in identifying the needed funding for WRAP operations and projects to proceed over the near term.
-In 2018-2019 the Subcommittee will meet at least two times per year.
+WRAP/WESTAR staff and TSC Co-Chairs attend meetings of the Subcommittee on Funding and provide reports and recommendations on funding needs and resources.
+The Subcommittee on Funding met regularly from 2017-2020 and was successful in identifying the needed funding for WRAP operations and projects to proceed over the near term.
+The Subcommittee on Funding will continue to meet at least two times per year.

 WRAP Work Groups

-Under WRAP Board approval, topical work groups were established in the 2016 WRAP Workplan and continue through this 2018-2019 Workplan.
-There are five WRAP Work Groups: Regional Haze Planning (RHPWG), Fire and Smoke (FSWG), Oil and Gas (OGWG), Regional Technical Operations (RTOWG), and Tribal Data (TDWG).
+Under WRAP Board approval, there are five WRAP Work Groups: Regional Haze Planning (RHPWG), Fire and Smoke (FSWG), Oil and Gas (OGWG), Regional Technical Operations (RTOWG), and Tribal Data (TDWG).
 With oversight by the TSC, WRAP Work Groups are charged with identifying annual priorities and work tasks to complete objectives in Board-determined topical work areas.

-WRAP Work Group Co-Chairs are determined by the TSC and approved by the WRAP Board to lead and execute the Work Plan objectives associated with the individual Work Group.
+WRAP Work Group Co-Chairs are determined by the TSC and approved by the WRAP Board to lead and execute workplan objectives associated with the individual Work Group.
 Work Group Co-Chairs work with the TSC to identify Work Group members who have applicable expertise related to that Work Group, seeking appropriate representation from the WRAP membership (states, tribes, locals, FLMs) to the greatest extent possible.
 WRAP Work Group membership will be composed of representatives from WRAP member agencies.
-Work Group membership is to be approved by the TSC.
+Work Group membership is approved by the TSC.
 The Work Group Co-Chairs may include participation from other WRAP member agencies.
 The Work Group Co-Chairs will consult with the TSC for participation from non-member agencies, industry, and environmental stakeholders.
 These participants beyond the core Work Group membership will be considered advisors.

-WRAP Work Groups work with the TSC on development of individual Work Group Workplans that will describe the detailed tasks and activities to meet Annual WRAP Workplan objectives, including incorporation of applicable WRAP projects (see WRAP 2016 Workplan, Appendix B - Work Group Workplan Template).
-Work Group Workplans will be submitted by the TSC to the WRAP Board for approval.
-Individual 2018-2019 Work Group Workplans are found in Appendices B-F of this 2018-2019 WRAP Workplan.
+WRAP Work Groups work with the TSC on development of individual Work Group workplan scopes that describe tasks and activities to meet WRAP Board-approved work topic objectives, including incorporation of applicable WRAP projects.
+Work Group workplan scopes will be submitted by the TSC to the WRAP Board for approval.

-Work Group Subcommittees
+Work Group Teams or Subcommittees

-Work Groups may, with approval of the TSC and WRAP Board, form Subcommittees to address specific tasks or work areas that would benefit from concentrated effort by a smaller number of individuals.
-For example, to meet the objectives of the 2018-2019 WRAP Workplan, the RHPWG has formed six Subcommittees: Consultation and Coordination, Shared Database Construction, Emissions Inventories, Monitoring Analysis and Glide Slope, Control Measures, and Modeling Protocols.
+Work Groups may, with approval of the TSC and WRAP Board, form standing Teams or Subcommittees to address specific tasks or work areas that would benefit from concentrated effort by a smaller number of individuals.
+For example, to meet the objectives of the 2018-2019 WRAP Workplan, the RHPWG formed six Subcommittees in 2018: Consultation and Coordination, Shared Database Construction, Emissions Inventories, Monitoring Analysis and Glide Slope, Control Measures, and Modeling Protocols.
+The RHPWG then consolidated the six Subcommittees to three in early 2019: Coordination and Glide Path, Emissions Inventory and Modeling Protocol, and Control Measures.
+These Subcommittees completed their work in 2020.
+In 2021, the Fire and Smoke WG formed work teams to address elements of their approved workplan scope and will report on their progress.